Talisman project- remote monitoring in the Puglia region of Italy

 MTX is being used in hospitals in Wuhan to monitor vital signs and help

 classify, follow and assess prognosis of infected patients.
-Following the
+Monitoring the

 dynamic changes of several bio-parameters may assist triage and early